 Circles of Impact

-The model we have developed is based on a bottom-up approach, in which impact is rooted in the relations of trust that are built between the teacher and the individual student, and from there it ripples out to affect the class, the entire school, and the surrounding community.
-Focusing on the needs of the individual student allows us to be proactive and to get other teachers in the school involved, as well as parents, the school management, and other organizations and figures in the community.
-This strengthens our circles of impact, creating a continuing circular effect that only grows more powerful as more and more TFIers become active in each community.
+TFIers implement a bottom-up approach.
+Our impact is rooted in the trust we build between the teacher and the student.
+From there, pivotal relationships are grown with the class, the entire school, and the surrounding community.
+Focusing on the needs of the individual student allows us to understand and address each specific need.
+We then involve teachers, parents, school administration, and other organizations and figures in the community.
+We aim to strengthen our circles of impact and create a resounding effect that grows more powerful as more TFIers become active in each community.

 What Can Be Done?

 Our solution is to train superior teachers and leaders.
-Comparative studies show that one of the most significant factors in student success is who their teachers are.
-This is why we view teaching as leadership.
-Today, after nine years of extensive activity throughout Israel, and following the success of similar programs in other countries, we can say for certain that a single good teacher can fundamentally change the life pathways of tens of students.
+Comparative studies show that one of the most significant factors in student success is the teacher’s impact.
+After ten years of successfully implementing teachers dedicated to change, we can say with confidence that one good teacher can fundamentally change the lives of tens of students.

 Systemic and Community-Wide Change

-TFI’s theory of change is based on creating a chain of leadership that begins in the school and stretches to the country’s decision-making nerve centers.
-The goal of this strategy is to have an impact on around 200 schools over the next five years, by bringing in young and highly motivated teachers; raising the expectations of students from disadvantaged socioeconomic backgrounds at a system-wide level; increasing public awareness of the importance of equal opportunity in education for Israel’s national resilience; and more.
-We believe that change in equal opportunities in education in Israel will come only if we work together as a community.
+The goal of TFI’s strategy is to have an impact on around 200 schools over the next five years.
+We position young and highly motivated teachers in these schools and raise the expectations of students from disadvantaged socioeconomic backgrounds at a system-wide level.
+TFI is increasing public awareness around the importance of equal opportunity in education for Israel’s national resilience.
+We believe that equal educational opportunities will be possible in Israel if we work together as a community.